Notes on the Geography of The United Kingdom: Liverpool

 These houses are typically built on blocks that are long and narrow, with four lines of houses, two long and two short.
 The black gate is the entrance to an alley.

-The alley view, with shocking purple garbage cans, presumably to fight the gray and damp.
+The alley view, with shocking purple garbage cans, presumably to protest the weather.

 A commercial district in a residential area: Stanley Road in the suburb of Bootle.
 The camera is near a statue surveying the street.

-It's busy George V, here promoted from guard duty at the Mersey Tunnel to surveyor of Bargain Booze.
+It's busy George V, here promoted to surveyor of Bargain Booze.

 Fancier housing along Oxford Road, Bootle.